rlbaker/fn/README.md

 ### `Some`

-Tests whether at least one element in the array passes the test implemented by the provided function.
+Tests whether at least one element in the slice passes the test implemented by the provided function.

 ```go